Abelian Squares and Their Progenies: Introduction

 Among all positive functions on $\T^d,$ the spectral density functions of strongly $\D^d$-stable polynomials warrant special attention.
-They are pivotal in framing the Bernstein-Szeg\H{o} measure moment problem and in identifying the strictly positive trigonometric polynomials of one and two variables that admit spectral Fej\'{e}r-Riesz factorizations.
-Both of these are discussed further in Section 6.3.
+They are pivotal in framing higher-dimensional analogues of the Bernstein-Szeg\H{o} measure moment problem and in identifying the strictly positive trigonometric polynomials that admit spectral Fej\'{e}r-Riesz factorizations, as discussed in \cite{BW} and \cite{GW}.
 Attempts to incorporate these problems into a general framework for multivariable orthogonal polynomials has culminated in a wealth of profound mathematics during the 20th century with rich applications in signal processing \cite{Gohberg}, systems theory \cite{FF, FFGK}, and wavelets \cite[Ch.
 6]{Daubechies} to name a few.